CopperEagle/SmartFileLibrary/README.md

 ## Replay previous actions:
 # db.executefile(locallog.txt)

-# inserts a number of standard values
+# Inserts a number of standard values.
+# Will likely throw an error if you execute from file before,
+# given that file also has seen the standardsetup.
+# TLDR: Either standardsetup or executefile.
 db.standardsetup()

 # Add publisher, returns ID, required for adding books